-Also, in the book he does it twice.
-The second time, he prevents the Witch-king from riding into Minas Tirith when the main gate is breached, with a completely still "You cannot enter here."
-This doesn't culminate in a duel however since just at this moment, the Rohan reinforcements arrive.
+He does it thrice.
+The first time is just prior to the famous bridge scene where he had stayed behind briefly to magically seal a door.
+The Balrog broke the spell but collapsed the roof, forcing it to go the long way to catch up.
+The third time, he prevents the Witch-king from riding into Minas Tirith when the main gate is breached, with a completely still "You cannot enter here."
+This doesn't culminate in a duel since just at this moment, the Rohan reinforcements arrive.
 A similar scene is included in the extended version of the Return of the King film.
 Pity he looses this one.

-Dernhelm's ( a.k.a. Éowyn's) defense of Théoden King against the Lord of the Nazgûl (who seems very confident of his own ability to crush Gandalf like an insect) is mayhap even more impressive: "Do what you will; but I will hinder it, if I may."
+Dernhelm's ( a.k.a. Éowyn's) defense of Théoden against the Lord of the Nazgûl: "Do what you will; but I will hinder it, if I may."
 She even laughs at him.

 "For living or dark undead I will smite you if you touch him!"